Be

 Here is a sample!

-1. Look up your congressperson here: [Congress Person Database]
+1. Look up your congressperson here: [Member of Congress Database]

 2. Cut and paste the following into a new document and fill out your information.

-3. Print & mail to let your elected leader know that you care about this issue!
+3. Print & mail or email to let your elected leader know that you care about this issue!

 [Date]